 Finally, it's not sufficient to Slack someone a reminder and not get a confirmation.
 You should always know if someone will be able / not able to attend a meeting.

 Tips for Running a Meeting

 Try not to ask people, "What did you do?"
 It sets the wrong tone.

 Meetings are an excellent place for people to bring up more issues, tasks, or wishlist requests.
 It's your responsibility to hear those tasks and itemize them into Features, Bugs, or Chores.

 If a Product Owner is making requests via e-mail, never let it sit there, input it into a feature, bug, or chore.

 If a customer calls to complain about something, track it.

 If an internal team member start venting, itemize it.

 More to Learn

-Although I've managing multiple teams for many years now, I still find myself learning new things.
-Lately, I've been spending a lot of time studying cultures of the world.
-Yes, as I continue building teams from around the world, I'm realizing that people from different cultures communicate differently because they hold different values and beliefs.
-It's actually incredible how people from around the world treat concepts like punctuality, authority and context differently.
-In this area, I've again learned a lot but I still have a long ways to go before I can master the art of team building.
+Although I've managed multiple teams for many years now, I still find myself learning new things.
+Lately, I've been spending a lot of time studying how people from different cultures interact with each other.
+As I continue assmebling teams worldwide, I realize that people from different cultures communicate differently and that we have to acknowledge concepts like punctuality, authority, and context differently.